 - The Certified Coding Associate (CCA) credential emphasizes competency in coding.

 - CCA holders have proven their ability to assign codes with a high level of accuracy.

 - The Certified Billing and Coding Specialist (CBCS) demonstrates competency in both billing and coding.

 - CBCS holders are skilled in assigning codes, submitting claims and conducting billing audits.

 What to expect from the ed2go online medical billing coding certificate course

 Ed2go prides itself on offering one of the best medical billing and coding training programs offered online.
 So, depending on which certification path you follow, you will be prepared for:

 - Certified Outpatient Coders (COC)

 Our courses are developed and taught by veteran healthcare workers.
 Even better, the only prerequisite is a high school diploma or equivalent.

-However, you don’t have to be in Dallas-Fort Worth area to access your medical billing and coding course.
-We partner with universities and college in North Texas, so you can take your course wherever you have Internet access.
+However, you don’t have to be in the Dallas-Fort Worth area to access your medical billing and coding course.
+We partner with universities and colleges in North Texas, so you can take your course wherever you have Internet access.